-The Insurance Code §271.002 imposes a maintenance fee on all premiums subject to assessment under the Insurance Code §271.006.
+Insurance Code §271.002 imposes a maintenance fee on all premiums subject to assessment under Insurance Code §271.006.
 Section 271.002 also specifies that the maintenance fee is not a tax and shall be reported and paid separately from premium and retaliatory taxes.
 Section 271.003 specifies that the maintenance fee is included in the division of premiums and may not be separately charged to a title insurance agent.
-Section 271.004 provides that the commissioner must annually determine the rate of assessment of the title insurance maintenance fee.
-Section 271.004 also provides that in determining the rate of assessment, the commissioner must consider the requirement to reimburse the appropriate portion of the general revenue fund under the Insurance Code §201.052.
-Section 271.005 provides that rate of assessment set by the commissioner may not exceed one percent of the gross premiums subject to assessment under the Insurance Code §271.006.
-Section 271.005 also provides that the commissioner must annually adjust the rate of assessment of the maintenance fee so that the fee imposed that year, together with any unexpended funds produced by the fee, produces the amount the commissioner determines is necessary to pay the expenses during the succeeding year of regulating title insurance.
-Section 271.006 requires an insurer to pay maintenance fees under the Insurance Code Chapter on the correctly reported gross premiums from writing title insurance in Texas.
+Section 271.004 provides that the commissioner shall annually determine the rate of assessment of the title insurance maintenance fee.
+Section 271.004(b) provides that in determining the rate of assessment, the commissioner shall consider the requirement to reimburse the appropriate portion of the general revenue fund under Insurance Code §201.052.
+Section 271.005 provides that rate of assessment set by the commissioner may not exceed one percent of the gross premiums subject to assessment under Insurance Code §271.006.
+Section 271.005(b) provides that the commissioner shall annually adjust the rate of assessment of the maintenance fee so that the fee imposed that year, together with any unexpended funds produced by the fee, produces the amount the commissioner determines is necessary to pay the expenses during the succeeding year of regulating title insurance.
+Section 271.006 requires an insurer to pay maintenance fees under this chapter on the correctly reported gross premiums from writing title insurance in Texas.

-The Labor Code §403.002 imposes an annual maintenance tax on each insurance carrier to pay the costs of administering the Texas Workers Compensation Act and to support the prosecution of workers' compensation insurance fraud in Texas.
-The Labor Code §403.002 also provides that the assessment may not exceed an amount equal to two percent of the correctly reported gross workers' compensation insurance premiums, including the modified annual premium of a policyholder that purchases an optional deductible plan under the Insurance Code Article 5.55C.
-The Labor Code §403.002 also provides that the rate of assessment be applied to the modified annual premium before application of a deductible premium credit.

-Additionally, the Labor Code §403.002 states that a workers' compensation insurance company is taxed at the rate established under the Labor Code §403.003, and that the tax must be collected in the manner provided for collection of other taxes on gross premiums from a workers' compensation insurance company as provided in the Insurance Code Chapter 255.
-Finally, the Labor Code §403.002 states that each certified self-insurer must pay a fee and maintenance taxes as provided by the Labor Code Chapter 407 Subchapter F.
+Labor Code §403.002 imposes an annual maintenance tax on each insurance carrier to pay the costs of administering the Texas Workers' Compensation Act and to support the prosecution of workers' compensation insurance fraud in Texas.
+Labor Code §403.002 also provides that the assessment may not exceed an amount equal to two percent of the correctly reported gross workers' compensation insurance premiums, including the modified annual premium of a policyholder that purchases an optional deductible plan under Insurance Code Article 5.55C.
+Labor Code §403.002 also provides that the rate of assessment be applied to the modified annual premium before application of a deductible premium credit.
+Additionally, Labor Code §403.002 states that a workers' compensation insurance company is taxed at the rate established under Labor Code §403.003, and that the tax shall be collected in the manner provided for collection of other taxes on gross premiums from a workers' compensation insurance company as provided in Insurance Code Chapter 255.
+Finally, Labor Code §403.002 states that each certified self-insurer shall pay a fee and maintenance taxes as provided by Labor Code Chapter 407, Subchapter F.